Josholith/fah-amdgpu/README.md

 This is not a problem though, since in practice it's more elegant to just set a TDP (power) cap for your AMD GPU.

-My RX 580 has a default power cap of 135 W.  The power cap can be changed dynamically without any special toole. docker image ls --filter reference=fah-amdgpu
+My RX 580 has a default power cap of 135 W.  The power cap can be changed dynamically via sysfs without any special tools.

 Example: To change the power cap to 50 W (50,000,000 μW)
 ```sh